jbenner-radham/10up-react-application-exercise/README.md

     "password": "PASSWORD"
   }
   ```
 * `POST https://js1.10up.com/wp-json/jwt-auth/v1/token/validate` - Check whether an existing token is valid or not.
-For this request, pass along the `Authentication` header like so:
+For this request, pass along the `Authorization` header like so:
   ```
-  Authentication: Bearer TOKEN
+  Authorization: Bearer TOKEN
   ```